 If you manage to have any left over, these stuffed summer squash boats freeze well, too.
+(Many of the summer squash recipes here do, too!)
 I’ll be making a bunch of them to enjoy in the winter, when I know I’ll be missing my summer squash.
 When you’re craving comfort food later, these will totally do the trick.

 Shiitake Swiss Beef Stuffed Summer Squash Boats (Low Carb, Gluten-Free):